kormax/apple-enhanced-contactless-polling/CHIPS.md

 ## Definitions

-If a snippet of code is provided, here are the common constants and function used
+If a snippet of code is provided, here are the common constants and functions used:

 ```
 REQA = bytes([0x26])